Static Analysis Tools & CI Integration for Python

 How do I handle third-party libraries without type stubs?

 Use types-* packages from typeshed.
-Configure ignore_missing_imports selectively.
+Configure ignore_missing_imports selectively per module.
 Generate local .pyi stubs for critical libraries.
 Avoid global suppression to maintain type safety.

 What is the recommended CI timeout for static analysis?
 Allocate 5-10 minutes for incremental checks.
 Reserve 15-20 minutes for full-baseline scans.
 Implement timeout guards and fallback to incremental mode if thresholds are exceeded.